DELIVERY: DE, BE, NL - 100% HALAL - FRESH - FREE DELIVERY FROM €150

 Fats can be classified into saturated, unsaturated and trans fats.

-Saturated fats mainly occur in animal products such as meat and dairy.
-Although they provide energy, it is recommended to moderate the intake, because too much saturated fats can contribute to cardiovascular disease.
+Saturated fats are mainly found in animal products like meat and dairy.
+Although they provide energy, it's recommended to moderate your intake, as too much saturated fat can contribute to cardiovascular disease.

-Unsaturated fats are the healthy fats that you find in vegetable oils, nuts, avocados and fatty fish such as salmon.
+Unsaturated fats are the healthy fats found in vegetable oils, nuts, avocados, and fatty fish like salmon.
 They help reduce inflammation and are beneficial for your heart health.

-Trans fats are the unhealthy fats that often occur in processed and fried foods.
-They increase the risk of heart disease and must be avoided as much as possible.
+Trans fats are unhealthy fats often found in processed and fried foods.
+They increase the risk of heart disease and should be avoided as much as possible.

 The role of fats in sports meals

-Fats are a slower but long -term energy source.
-They are burned less quickly than carbohydrates, but they offer a stable source of energy, especially during endurance training.
-In addition, fats help in the recovery process by reducing inflammation.
+Fats are a slower, but long-lasting, energy source.
+They burn more slowly than carbohydrates, but they provide a stable source of energy, especially during endurance training.
+Fats also aid in the recovery process by reducing inflammation.

 Pre-workout

-Healthy fats, such as avocado, can be a stable energy source for longer training sessions.
+Healthy fats, like avocado, can provide a stable energy source for longer workouts.

 Post-workout

-Although the emphasis is often on carbohydrates and proteins after training, fats help with overall health and the recovery process.
-Omega-3 fatty acids, for example from salmon or fish oil, are anti-inflammatory and promote recovery.
+While the emphasis is often on carbohydrates and proteins after a workout, fats contribute to overall health and the recovery process.
+Omega-3 fatty acids, such as those found in salmon or fish oil, are anti-inflammatory and promote recovery.

 The balance between carbohydrates, proteins and fats

-A good balance of carbohydrates, proteins and fats is essential for optimum performance and health.
-The right ratio depends on your personal goals, such as losing weight, muscle building, or improving endurance.
-By properly planning your meals, for example via Meal Prep or the use of ready-made sports meals, you can ensure that you always get the right macronutrients to achieve your goals.
+A good balance of carbohydrates, proteins, and fats is essential for optimal performance and health.
+The right ratio depends on your personal goals, such as losing weight, building muscle, or improving endurance.
+By planning your meals well, for example, through meal prep or using ready-made sports meals, you can ensure you always get the right macronutrients to achieve your goals.

 What is a good macro distribution?

-The distribution of your macros depends strongly on your personal goals.
-For example, a general guideline for athletes is: 40% carbohydrates, 30% proteins, and 30% fats.
-However, this can vary depending on your body type, activity level and goals.
+Your macro distribution depends heavily on your personal goals.
+A general guideline for athletes, for example, is 40% carbohydrates, 30% protein, and 30% fat.
+However, this can vary depending on your body type, activity level, and goals.

-Macros and Meal Prep: How to put together the best meals
+Macros and meal prep: how to create the best meals

-At Meal Prep everything is all about planning and efficiency.
-By calculating your macros in advance and knowing which foods support your goals, you can organize your meals in such a way that you stay exactly within your nutritional goals.
-At Prep The Food we offer ready-made sports meals, which are exactly composed on the basis of your macro needs, so that you can concentrate on your training and performance.
+Meal prep is all about planning and efficiency.
+By calculating your macros in advance and knowing which foods support your goals, you can plan your meals to stay exactly within your nutritional targets.
+At Prep The Food , we offer ready-made sports meals, precisely tailored to your macro needs, so you can focus on your training and performance.

 Conclusion